Easy Bacon Blue Cheese Dip

 - Blue cheese: This is where the flavor of this dish lives.
 A good-quality, boldly flavored wedge will give the dip its signature richness — don’t settle for anything mild here.

 - Bacon: Adds smoky depth and just enough texture to make each bite more satisfying.
-I like to go with a thick-cut bacon here for maximum impact — the same kind I use to top my cast iron skillet meatloaf before baking.
+I like to go with a thick-cut bacon here for maximum impact.

 - Scallions: Finishing this dip with chopped scallions ties everything together — they add just enough bite to stand out without overshadowing the bold flavors of the blue cheese and bacon.